Libble Rabble: Development

-Libble Rabble was designed by Toru Iwatani, best known for creating the arcade game Pac-Man.
+Libble Rabble was designed by Tōru Iwatani, best known for creating the arcade game Pac-Man.
 Iwatani conceptualized the game based on an experience he had in a crowded disco hall in the early 1980s, where he envisioned himself using ropes to tie people up and throwing them out of the way.
 It was also inspired by a game that he played during his childhood, which involved tying ropes around short metal poles stuck in the ground.
-Early versions of the game were known as Potato due to Namco considering the game be a tie-in with a Japanese potato chip manufacturer; however, these plans fell short as the company was unable to get the license.
+Early versions of the game were known as Potato due to Namco considering the game be a tie-in with a Japanese potato chip manufacturer, but these plans fell short as the company was unable to get the license.
 Due to the game's size and graphical effects, a new arcade board named the Namco Libble Rabble was created to fulfill these conditions, designed by hardware engineer Toru Ogawa.

-Midway through development, Iwatani soon grew overwhelmed with other projects, passing duties off to designer Makoto Sato.
-After seeing the prototype build, Sato found the game to be too simplistic and decided to incorporate new ideas to try and add a layer of strategy to it.
+Midway through development, Iwatani soon grew overwhelmed with other projects, passing duties off to designer Seiichi Sato.
+After seeing the prototype build, Sato found the game to be too simplistic and decided to incorporate new ideas to try to add a layer of strategy to it.
 One of these was the concept for treasure chests and uncovering them, an idea influenced by the Apple II role-playing game Wizardry.
 Music was composed by Nobuyuki Ohnogi.
-Namco designer Kazuo Kurosu, known for his work on Rally-X and Bosconian, showed disappointment towards Sato's ideas and found them to make the game less appealing; however, time constraints forced the game to be released in its initial state.
+Namco designer Kazuo Kurosu, known for his work on Rally-X and Bosconian, showed disappointment towards Sato's ideas and found them to make the game less appealing.
+Time constraints forced the game to be released in its initial state.

+Release

 Libble Rabble was officially released in Japan in October 1983.
 It was described by Namco as a "bashihi" game, a word derived from the player's arrows surrounding an object.
-Namco presented the game to North American distributor Midway Games for a possible release in the United States; however, executives were lukewarm towards it and declined.
+Namco presented the game to North American distributor Midway for a possible release in the United States, but executives were lukewarm towards it and declined.

+Ports

-A home conversion was released for the Sharp X68000 in 1993, nearly twelve years after its original arcade release.
+A home conversion was released for the X68000 in 1993, ten years after its original arcade release.
 It was then followed by versions for the Super Famicom and FM Towns Marty in 1994 — the former of which includes a special D-Pad cover that can be placed over the buttons to recreate the game's twin-stick control layout.
-A PC version, developed by Japanese company MediaKite, was released in 1997 and later included in the 1998 arcade game compilation Namco Collection Vol. 2.
+A PC version developed by Japanese company MediaKite was released in 1997 and later included in the 1998 arcade game compilation Namco Collection Vol. 2.
 It was digitally re-released for the Japanese Wii Virtual Console in 2009.
-The soundtrack was released for iTunes in 2011, released under the Namco Sounds label.
-Ports for the PlayStation 4 and Nintendo Switch were released under Hamster's Arcade Archives brand on November 11, 2021, internationally.
+The soundtrack was released on iTunes in 2011 under the Namco Sounds label.
+Ports for the PlayStation 4 and Nintendo Switch were released worldwide under Hamster Corporation's Arcade Archives series on November 11, 2021.